 - Pulaski – Named for Casmir Pulaski.
 No monuments but many lovely homes and gardens.

 - Chatham – Gordon Row home, no monuments.

 - Johnson – the largest square and one of the oldest.
 Many tours start here at the monument to Nathanael Greene, a Revolutionary War General.
 Christ Church is on the square.

-- Chippawa – statue of James Oglethorpe, founder of the colony of Georgia.
-First Baptist Church, Independent Presbyterian church.
-Lots of scenes from Forrest Gump filmed here.
+- Chippawa – statue of James Oglethorpe, founder of the colony of Georgia, First Baptist Church, and Independent Presbyterian church.
+Lots of scenes from Forrest Gump were filmed here.

 - Madison – monument to Sergeant William Jasper, Revolutionary War Hero.
 Sorrel Weed House, supposedly one of the most haunted in the city, is on the square.
 St. John Episcopal Church.
 The Green-Meldrim house was home to General Sherman in 1864 when the Union Army took Savannah and you can visit along with St. John’s Church.